 People with an HIV/AIDS-related cancer may experience the following symptoms or signs.
 Sometimes, people with an HIV/AIDS-related cancer do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom or sign on this list, please talk to your doctor.

 - Unexplained cough or chest pain